carbon-language/carbon-lang/docs/design/tuples.md

 &lt;Type>`:` &lt;Name>".
 The named parameter is set to a tuple containing the matched arguments.
 Since we are using this mechanism to match an unknown number of arguments, typically we will need a template type.
-For this we provide a type-type named `TupleType` whose values are the set of all tuple types.
+For this we provide a type-type named `MixedTuple(Type)` whose values are the set of all tuple types.

 ```
 fn Overload(Int: s1, Int: s2, Int: s3) -> Int {